fusioncharts/dev_centre_docs/chart-guide/gauges-and-widgets/angular-gauge.md

 > In place of a custom function, you can also use a native JavaScript function (for example, `alert`) to show messages streamed from the server to the client.
 But in that case you will only be able to show the value of the `msgText` parameter passed from the server.

-## Configure message logger using JavaScript API
+## Configure Message Logger Using JavaScript API

 Using FusionCharts Suite XT, you can configure the message logger, in order to: